Mexico leader to discuss alleged US spying with Obama

 In his latest report, Greenwald said the NSA was trying to better understand Rousseff's methods of communication and interlocutors using a program to access all Internet content she visited online.

-Before Pena Nieto was elected in July 2012, the NSA intercepted some of his phone calls, text messages and emails, including communications in which he discussed potential cabinet members, it is alleged.
+Before Pena Nieto was elected in July 2012, the NSA intercepted some of his voice mails, which included messages in which he discussed the names of potential cabinet members before his July 2012 election victory.

-The row was at the center of a visit by US Secretary of State John Kerry in Brazil in August and Justice Minister Jose Eduardo Cardozo discussed the issue in Washington with US Vice President Joe Biden last week.
+The row was at the center of a visit by US Secretary of State John Kerry in Brazil in August, but Brazilian officials said they were not satisfied by the explanations.

 The Brazilian government now wants Internet governance and US espionage accusations to be discussed in international forums.